ckeditor/ckeditor5/docs/features/index.md

 {@img assets/img/features-collaboration.png 800 CKEditor&nbsp;5 collaboration features.}

 You can also easily track the progress and changes done in the content with the {@link features/revision-history revision history feature} {@icon @ckeditor/ckeditor5-core/theme/icons/history.svg Revision history}.
-This modern and robust document versioning tool lets you create named versions, compare changes, and restore previous document versions at ease, tracking all progress &mdash; also when multiple editors work together.
+This modern and robust document versioning tool lets you create named versions, compare changes, and restore previous document versions at ease, tracking all progress &ndash; also when multiple editors work together.

 {@img assets/img/features-revision-history.png 800 CKEditor&nbsp;5 document versioning feature.}

 ### Document conversion

 If you need to share the document outside your team, use the {@link features/export-pdf export to PDF feature} {@icon @ckeditor/ckeditor5-export-pdf/theme/icons/exportpdf.svg Export to PDF} to produce industry standard, portable, cross-platform final files.
-If you need to work further on the document, choose the {@link features/export-word export to Word feature} {@icon @ckeditor/ckeditor5-export-word/theme/icons/exportword.svg Export to Word} instead &mdash; and keep your comments and changes in the resulting document, ready to be edited further.
+If you need to work further on the document, choose the {@link features/export-word export to Word feature} {@icon @ckeditor/ckeditor5-export-word/theme/icons/exportword.svg Export to Word} instead &ndash; and keep your comments and changes in the resulting document, ready to be edited further.
 These two are accompanied by the {@link features/pagination pagination feature} {@icon @ckeditor/ckeditor5-pagination/theme/icons/arrow-up.svg Previous page}{@icon @ckeditor/ckeditor5-pagination/theme/icons/arrow-down.svg Next page}, to ensure all produced documents will always look the way they should.

 ### HTML and Markdown output